jmendezrf/ReactAuthjmrf/README.md

 npm install
 ```

-then Use the package manager npm start to run your project
+then Use the  npm start to run your project
 ```bash
 npm start
 ```